beamcommunity/beamcommunity.github.com/_posts/2017/Home.md

 * **Mentors**: José Valim, whatyouhide

-### ejabberd – Ejabberd support for "let's encrypt" ACME protocol
+### ejabberd – Ejabberd support for "Let's Encrypt" ACME protocol

 The Automatic Certificate Management Environment (ACME) protocol is a communications protocol for automating interactions between certificate authorities and their users' web servers, allowing the automated deployment of public key infrastructure at very low cost.
 Supporting this protocol will reduce the complexity of acquiring certificates for TLS encryption, via the "Let's encrypt" certificate authority.